flatironinstitute/mountainlab-js/README.md

 * `ML_ADDITIONAL_PACKAGE_SEARCH_DIRECTORIES` -- optional additional directories to search for packages (colon separated list)
 * `ML_ADDITIONAL_PRV_SEARCH_DIRECTORIES` -- optional additional directories to search for files pointed to by .prv objects

+### Step 5: Install additional programs

+If you are doing spike sorting, then you will also want to install the following for visualization:

+[ephys-viz](https://github.com/flatironinstitute/ephys-viz) - Widgets for visualization of electrophysiology experiments and the results of spike sorting.

 ## Command reference

 The following commands are available from any terminal.
 Use the `--help` flag on any of these to get more detailed information.